okta/okta-signin-widget/README.md

 - **features.selfServiceUnlock** - Display the "Unlock Account" link to allow users to unlock their accounts.
 Defaults to `false`.

 - **features.multiOptionalFactorEnroll** - Allow users to enroll in multiple optional factors before finishing the authentication flow.
 Default behavior is to force enrollment of all required factors and skip optional factors.
 Defaults to `false`.

+- **features.hideSignOutLinkInMFA** - Hides the sign out link for MFA challenge.
+Defaults to `false`.

 # Events